+Actions Required

-Actions Required Action - We will establish a beginners' Gaelic class for adult learners, building on the pilot classes which were held at Menzieshill Community Centre, with effective marketing and promotion to encourage students to attend.
+Action - Aim to establish a beginners' Gaelic class for adult learners, building on the pilot classes which were held at Menzieshill Community Centre, with effective marketing and promotion to encourage students to attend.

 Target Date - During 2021

 Responsibility - Chief Executive's Service

-Action - Establish a baseline from which further growth can be attempted (i.e. so that the third edition of the Gaelic Language Plan would include a commitment to increase learners by X% compared to the lifetime of this second edition).
+Action - Establish a baseline from which further growth can be attempted (i.e. so that the city's third Gaelic Language Plan would include a commitment to increase learners by X% compared to the lifetime of this second plan).
 We will also plan how to ensure continuity of provision, so that intermediate and advanced courses are available for those who have completed beginners' courses, perhaps working with neighbouring local authorities to establish a pool of tutors.

-Target Date - Following on from above

-Responsibility - Chief Executive's Service
+Target Date - Following on from above Responsibility - Chief Executive's Service

 High Level Aim Support the development of a regular opportunity for Gaelic speakers in Dundee to meet and support each other in using Gaelic in conversation.
-Proposed Outcome There will be opportunities, in addition to formal classes, for Gaelic speakers to meet in a less formal setting to use the language.
-The National Gaelic Language Plan notes that "the primary need in towns and cities is to bring speakers together more often to create dynamic communities which support and grow the use of Gaelic within these urban settings.
+Proposed Outcome There should be opportunities, in addition to formal classes, for Gaelic speakers to meet in a less formal setting to use the language.
+The National Gaelic Plan notes that "the primary need in towns and cities is to bring speakers together more often to create dynamic communities which support and grow the use of Gaelic within these urban settings.
 Gaelic arts and cultural events already play a central role.
 This needs to expand, as do other types of infrastructure to support using Gaelic whether it be through sports, training or social activities, thus creating vibrant and thriving communities which can capitalise on opportunities for growth".
-We will contribute towards meeting that need.
+We will seek to contribute towards meeting that need.
 Current Practice There is no regular gathering of Gaelic speakers in Dundee and few opportunities to use Gaelic, either for native speakers or learners.
-Actions Required Action - Develop a regular opportunity for Gaelic speakers, including young people, to meet up to use the language.
-Target Date - During 2021 Responsibility - Chief Executive's Service Action - Explore ideas with the Gaelic community on how aspirations identified during consultation on this Plan for a dedicated community space for classes, conversation groups, choir rehearsals etc could be taken forward.
-Target Date - During 2021 Responsibility - Chief Executive's Service Action - Develop opportunities for a virtual Gaelic community in Dundee e.g. a Facebook group.
-Target Date - 2021 Responsibility - Chief Executive's Service
+Actions Required Action - Develop a regular opportunity for Gaelic speakers to meet up to use the language.
+Target Date - During 2021 Responsibility - Chief Executive's Service Action - During the focus group held as part of Duncan Sneddon's research, one of the points raised was the desirability of a dedicated Gaelic community space where classes, conversation groups and choir rehearsals could meet, as well as being a space for community meetings, public talks and other such events.
+It was suggested it might be possible to secure external funding from Bòrd na Gàidhlig to fix up one of theempty buildings around the city centre and that this Plan should commit to exploring this possibility, in consultation with the city's Gaelic community.
+In the current financial climate, it will be difficult to create a new dedicated space but we will explore ideas with the Gaelic speaking community on how the aims behind this aspiration can be taken forward.
+Target Date - During 2021 Responsibility - Chief Executive's Service